-NSW Department of Primary Industries and Regional Development (DPIRD) has taken immediate action to mitigate the risk of fire ant movements into NSW by placing a temporary suspension of turf movements from QLD fire ant infested areas into any part of NSW.
+The Department took immediate action to mitigate the risk of fire ant movements into NSW by placing a temporary suspension of turf movements from QLD fire ant infested areas into any part of NSW on Friday 15 November 2024.

-The swift response follows the interception of fire ant infested turf at Clunes, near Byron Bay on Wednesday.
+The swift response follows the interception of turf infested with fire ant queens at Clunes, near Byron Bay on 12 November 2024.
+The suspension will remain in place until investigations and compliance work are complete.